Michael J. McGivney

-Michael Joseph McGivney (August 12, 1852 – August 14, 1890) was an Irish-American Catholic priest based in New Haven, Connecticut.
-He founded the Knights of Columbus at a local parish to serve as a mutual aid and fraternal insurance organization, particularly for immigrants and their families.
+Michael Joseph McGivney (August 12, 1852 – August 14, 1890) was an American Catholic priest based in New Haven, Connecticut.
+He founded the Knights of Columbus at a local parish to serve as a mutual aid and insurance organization, particularly for immigrants and their families.
 It developed through the 20th century as the world's largest Catholic fraternal organization.

 The cause for his canonization started in the Archdiocese of Hartford in 1996; in March 2008, Pope Benedict XVI declared McGivney "Venerable" in recognition of his "heroic virtue".
-On May 27, 2020, Pope Francis announced that McGivney had been approved for beatification, which officially happened on October 31, 2020.
-The pope's action means that McGivney can be declared "Blessed", the step just prior to sainthood.
-An additional miracle attributed to McGivney's intercession will be required for his canonization as a saint.
+On May 27, 2020, Pope Francis announced that McGivney had been approved for beatification, which officially occurred on October 31, 2020.

 Early life

-He was born to Irish immigrant parents, Patrick and Mary (Lynch) McGivney.
+He was born to Irish immigrant parents, Patrick and Mary (née Lynch) McGivney.
 He was the eldest of 13 children, six of whom died in infancy or childhood.
 His father worked as a molder in a Waterbury, Connecticut, brass mill.
 Michael attended the local Waterbury district school but left at 13 to work in one of the brass mills' spoon-making departments.

 Studies

 In 1868, at the age of 16, he entered the Séminaire de Saint-Hyacinthe in Saint-Hyacinthe, Quebec, Canada.
-He continued his studies at Our Lady of Angels Seminary, near Niagara Falls, New York, (1871–1872) and at the Jesuits' St. Mary's College, in Montreal, Quebec.
+He continued his studies at Our Lady of Angels Seminary, near Niagara Falls, New York (1871–1872) and at the Jesuits' St. Mary's College, in Montreal, Quebec.
 While in seminary, he and other seminarians formed a baseball team and McGivney was a "naturally talented ballplayer."
 He had to leave the seminary, returning home to help finish raising his siblings after his father's death in June 1873.
-McGivney later resumed his studies at St. Mary's Seminary, in Baltimore, Maryland; he was ordained a priest on December 22, 1877, by Archbishop James Gibbons at the Baltimore Cathedral of the Assumption.
+McGivney later resumed his studies at St. Mary's Seminary, in Baltimore, Maryland; he was ordained a priest on December 22, 1877, by James Gibbons, Archbishop of Baltimore at the Cathedral of the National Shrine of the Assumption.